-Ranking of answers on the basis of various features was initially developed for IRbased QA only.
+Ranking of answers on the basis of various features was initially developed for IR-based QA only.
 Answers found by table look-up were ranked only by frequency.
-Recently, we have started to use the scoring mechanism described above also for answers found by QATAR.
-As the tables contain pointers to the sentence from which a tuple was extracted, we can easily go back to the source sentence, and apply the scoring mechanisms described above.
-4 Using more features to rank an answer provides a way to give the correct answer to questions like Who is the German minister of Economy?.
-The function table contains several names of German ministers, but does not distinguish between different departments.
+Recently, we have started to use the scoring mechanism described above also for answers stemming from table look-up.
+As the tables contain pointers to the sentence from which a tuple was extracted, we can easily go back to the source sentence, and apply the scoring mechanisms described above.5 Using more features to rank an answer provides a way to give the correct answer to questions like Who is the German minister of Economy?.
+The function table contains several names for German ministers, but does not distinguish between different departments.
 The most frequent candidate is Klaus Kinkel (54 entries), who is minister of foreign affairs.
 The correct name, Günter Rexrodt, occurs only 11 times.
-Using Syntactic Similarity and Names as additional features, Joost gives the correct answer.
+Using Syntactic Similarity and Names as an additional features, Joost manages to give the correct answer.